Lawyers deny spy suspect discussed fleeing to evade arrest

 The Toebbes, of Annapolis, Maryland, have been in jail since their October arrest on espionage-related charges.

-A judge agreed that the couple was a flight risk based in part on the messages, and ordered them jailed while the case moved forward.
+A judge agreed that Diana Toebbe was a flight risk based in part on the messages, and ordered her held as the case moves forward.
 But defense lawyers asked Wednesday to reopen the detention hearing, citing additional messages recovered from Jonathan Toebbe’s phone at the time of his arrest.

 The March 7, 2019, messages included in the defense motion show Diana Toebbe venting “that the entire system is rigged” and telling her husband, “We need to get out.”